 Contributed by The Family Voyage

 Brighton YHA England

 Brighton YHA could not be in a better location.
 Situated a stone’s throw from the seafront and a short walk from Brighton’s shops, bars and restaurants Brighton YHA is the perfect base for families to explore the city without little legs having to walk too far!
-The bedrooms are bright, light and spacious with bunk beds each made up with the YHA bright green linen.
-Family rooms come with en-suite bathrooms which feel more like hotel suites than a hostel.
+The youth hostels family rooms are bright, light and spacious with bunk beds each made up of the YHA bright green linen.
+Family rooms in the Brighton youth hostel come with en-suite bathrooms which feel more like hotel suites than a hostel.

 Communal facilities include cafe area and bright, airy lounge space…the kids loved the table football and were welcomed by other guests.
 The facilities and rooms exceeded our expectations and the location could not have been more central.
 I would highly recommend using Brighton YHA as a family base for exploring the city… if you book out of season you can find a family room for 4 for as little as £45 / night!